farmOS/farmOS.js/docs/entities.md

 });
 ```

 The `create` method takes a "props" object, which is required to have a valid `type` property.
-To be considered valid, `type` must match a log schema previously set using [`farm.schema.set`](/docs/schemata.md#setting-schemata).
-All other props are optional, but will be set if provided.
-If not provided, they will be assigned a valid default value.
-Props that do not match any known fields for that entity type (attributes or relationships), will be ignored.
+To be considered valid, this `type` must match a log schema previously set using [`farm.schema.set`](/docs/schemata.md#setting-schemata).
+All other props are optional, but should correspond to a valid attribute or relationship for that entity type, as defined by its schema.
+If a prop does not match the schema, it will be ignored.
+An `id` prop will also be accepted as long as it is a valid UUID (v4).
+Wherever an attribute or relationship in the entity's schema cannot be matched with a prop, a default will be assigned instead.

 To update a log, you provide the original log as the first parameter, and an object containing the properties you wish to set as the second parameter.
 The returned log will have those properties updated, as well as any corresponding metadata.